stereoIII6/fraxio_framework/WhitePaper.md

 # WhitePaper v.1.0 [04/2021]

-Fractio Framework - Digital Asset Factory
+## Fractio Framework - Digital Asset Factory

+The Fractio Framework is a software-as-a-service Framework that enables users to create interactive digital assets that react to real time oracle data.
+It is DAO-governed and utilizes auth-levels and id-verification to guarantee a fair and secure governance infrastructure.
+Our technology aims to realize the full potential of existing standards and eliminate the need for code.

 # INDEX

 0] Philosophy
-+ Onboard the Public
++ Public Onboarding
 + Use Case Launchpad
 + The tool to create custom Digital Media on the Blockchain
 + The Future was Yesterday